magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ![Round Parentheses](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/reagent-round.png)

 while, by composing them with the square brackets, the Reagent `render` function produces the following component hierarchy:

 ![Square Brackets](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/reagent-square.png)

-As very well explained in the cited documentation, when you compose components by using the round parentheses instead of the square brackets, the `r/render` function will not componentize them as React component and you'll loose the performance improvement implemented by the the VDOM differ algorithm.
+When you compose components by using the round parentheses instead of the square brackets, the `render` function will not componentize them as React component and you'll loose the performance improvement implemented by the the VDOM differ algorithm.

-Let' move on.
+Let's move on.

-## Porting to Reagent: passing data to components
+## Passing data to components

 Let's now create a `Comment` component, which will depend on the data passed in from its parent (i.e. `ComponentList`).